RieksJ/t3-method/t3-method.md

 Thirdly, the method is designed to enhance task relevance by focusing on the intended use of the results.
 Understanding what users will do with the results ensures that task outcomes are designed to be functional and valuable.
 This alignment is expected to increase the practical application of the results, ensuring they meet users' needs effectively.

-Overall, the Task Triage Toolbox method is expected to help individuals and organizations become more efficient, effective, and communicative by providing a structured approach to task evaluation and execution.
+Overall, the T3 method is expected to help individuals and organizations become more efficient, effective, and communicative by providing a structured approach to task evaluation and execution.

 ## 5. The Groningen Experiment